 - Have your club members use the 40 Guests in 4 Minutes to brainstorm people’s names.
 Tell them to write down the first names that come to mind.
 After the form is complete, members should start inviting those who could possibly attend your club.
 Next have them invite others to attend a club near or convenient to them.
 It’s okay to invite guests to check out a club in another part of your district or the world.

-This page, adapted from the Success 101 brochure, outlines some ideas to help attract and retain members and achieve success.
+The remaining items on this page, adapted from the Success 101 brochure, outline some ideas to help attract and retain members and achieve success.

 Implement a Membership Building Program

 - Participate in Toastmasters’ annual contests (Smedley Award, Talk Up Toastmasters, Beat the Clock) or create a contest of your own.

 - One of the easiest ways to build membership is by hosting an Open House Meeting.

 - Conduct Speechcraft.
 This short, seminar-style program is a great way to attract new members.
 Potential members learn basic speaking and evaluating skills.

 - Hand out promotional materials at community organizations.

 - Give short talks about Toastmasters at company seminars on related subjects.